 But let’s move on and see what you’d be paying for this kind of traffic when utilising paid traffic methods (eg. Adwords).

 Cost Of Equal Adwords Traffic: (Traffic Capture) X (Cost Per Click)

 In our example, we were working with 343 visits/clicks per month at an average click cost of $23.

 So the cost of Adwords to achieve this kind of traffic would come to $7,889.

 Don’t get me wrong – we offer Adwords management services and we ourselves run Adwords campaigns for our business, but it’s important to work out the numbers to see how profitable a campaign would be.

-In this example, the plumber would be silly not to invest into an SEO campaign, as the cost is dramatically lower than the potential sales made.
+In this example, the plumber would be silly not to invest in an SEO campaign, as the cost is dramatically lower than the potential sales made.

 - - - -

 You still with me?

 If you’ve gotten this far well done… if you’ve followed along and plugged in your own numbers – double well done and credit to you.